Skip to main content

 The Duncan design, finally, would be impressive from any vantage point.
 Seen from either the Hudson or the shoreline, north or south, the tomb was certain to impress the bystander.
 The struggle over the mausoleum, in fact, besides shedding light on professional self-consciousness and regional rivalry, hinted at the coming power of the City Beautiful movement, the great effort of the nineties and after to make American cities handsome and heroic.
 Grant’s Tomb offered New York a major environmental opportunity; accessibility, grandeur, and site availability were not always so well matched.

 The upper Manhattan location had been determined rather quickly.
 The committee formed in 1885 to get Grant’s body for New York took the general’s sons to three possible sites: one on Central Park’s Mall; another on Watch Hill, near Eighth Avenue and 110th Street; and a third in the new Riverside Park.
 This was the spot the Grant family chose.
-Within fifteen years the area would be bounding with activity.
+Within 15 years, the area would be bounding with activity.
 The Cathedral of St. John the Divine was being built slightly to the south and east; indeed, it is still being built.
-During the 1890s McKim, Mead & White were supervising the construction of Columbia University’s new campus, which opened in 1897.
+During the 1890s, McKim, Mead & White were supervising the construction of Columbia University’s new campus, which opened in 1897.
 Other monuments would follow.
 Increasingly Morningside Heights was being described as an American Acropolis, filled with cultural and educational institutions.

-But in 1885, when the site was first announced, The American Architect, suspicious of every aspect of the plan, charged New York with appointing a “huge committee of its most eminent beer-sellers, brokers, politicians, and railroad-men” to persuade Frederick Grant to yield the more accessible Central Park Mall (favored by The American Architect) for a “neglected and remote strip of unimproved land adjoining the Hudson River Railroad tracks. …” The mayor of New York, a Riverside Park supporter, argued that the dead should not lie “remote from Nature.”
+But, in 1885, when the site was first announced, The American Architect, suspicious of every aspect of the plan, charged New York with appointing a “huge committee of its most eminent beer-sellers, brokers, politicians, and railroad-men” to persuade Frederick Grant to yield the more accessible Central Park Mall (favored by The American Architect) for a “neglected and remote strip of unimproved land adjoining the Hudson River Railroad tracks. …” The mayor of New York, a Riverside Park supporter, argued that the dead should not lie “remote from Nature.”
 The American Architect agreed.
-But to build this “costly monument, to the most distinguished person of the age, in an uncultivated and uninhabitable strip of land in the rear of the present metropolis” was “carrying aesthetic sensitiveness too far.”
+But, to build this “costly monument, to the most distinguished person of the age, in an uncultivated and uninhabitable strip of land in the rear of the present metropolis” was “carrying aesthetic sensitiveness too far.”
 The area was unreachable, “except [to] goats,” and the only beneficiaries would be the “owners of the cheap and neglected lots fronting the Park.”
 One New York newspaper reacted energetically, labeling this position “grotesque” and “astonishing.”
 And The American Architect retreated.
 It agreed that Riverside Drive was already the “noblest urban drive in the world,” but it continued to call the site “neglected and remote.”
 However, by the mid-1890s, as it became clear that the Upper West Side would be served effectively by mass transit, and as population flowed in, the debate subsided.

 There were actually excellent topographical reasons for the choice of Riverside Park.
 Its height and visibility permitted easy view by river traffic, and it could be part of an immense natural theater for the holding of the elaborate patriotic pageants that were just then coming into vogue.
 The tomb’s setting permitted great crowds to look south upon processions or to look west and see great lines of ships passing in review.
 The Grant funeral, in 1885, hinted at what would come in 1889, with the centennial of Washington’s inauguration; in 1893, with the World’s Columbian Exposition; and in 1897, with the dedication of the tomb.
 The crowds gathering to mourn Grant were among the largest New York had ever seen.
 As its backers hoped, Grant’s Tomb would become an important part of the city’s public landscape, an anchor for great ceremonies.
 The professional concerns of American architects and the regional jealousies fighting the tomb’s location were no less typical of the period than this search for suitable civic forms.
 The cornerstone layings, the parades, the expositions, and the victory celebrations of the nineties summarized this larger effort and the civic culture of the day.

 There was one last way in which the building of Grant’s Tomb reflected the realities of modern America, and that was through its fund raising.
 With the congressional crisis passed and a design selected, the Monument Association could breathe more easily.
 But it still had less than a third of the money in hand, and after a brief, ugly spate of bickerings, public accusations, and resignations, the association took decisive action.
-In February 1892 it chose for its president Gen. Horace Porter, one of Grant’s military secretaries, a vice-president of the Pullman Company, president-general of the Sons of the American Revolution, and future ambassador to France.
+In February 1892, it chose for its president General Horace Porter, one of Grant’s military secretaries, a vice-president of the Pullman Company, president-general of the Sons of the American Revolution, and future ambassador to France.
 Energetic, single-minded, and devoted to Grant’s memory, Porter set in motion a whirlwind campaign.
-He organized New York’s trades, professions, and institutions into several hundred committees with some twenty-five hundred members who agreed to canvass for subscriptions.
+He organized New York’s trades, professions, and institutions into several hundred committees with some 2500 members who agreed to canvass for subscriptions.
 Day after day, through March and April 1892, newspapers announced the new committees: Dry Goods Importers; Shirt Manufacturers; Wallpaper and Furniture Decorators; Diamond and Silversmiths; Architects; Paper Manufacturers; Hotelmen; Physicians; Attorneys; Brokers; and so on and on.
 Clubs were covered; so were schools and colleges.
 Contribution boxes appeared in elevated railway stations, in banks, in department stores.
-An auction of paintings raised almost $3,500.
-Appeals were made in churches.
-Porter promised that the necessary $350,000 would be collected in sixty days.
-After one month of work, by April 27, 1892, Grant’s birthday, some $200,000 had flowed in, and President Benjamin Harrison laid the tomb’s cornerstone.
-Chauncey Depew delivered an address in which, on the one hand, he deprecated the glory of centralized power and the splendor of national Valhallas like Westminster Abbey but, on the other, seized such dignity for Gotham, asserting that Grant had selected New York for his final resting place because it was “the metropolis of the continent and the capital of the country.”
-Thus, the very act of building the monument caught the tensions between New York’s cosmopolitan ambitions and the hostility which they aroused.

-And so, on April 27,1897, almost twelve years after Grant’s death, in an elaborate set of ceremonies, the Monument Association turned the tomb over to New York City.
+And so, on April 27,1897, almost 12 years after Grant’s death, in an elaborate set of ceremonies, the Monument Association turned the tomb over to New York City.
 “Since the transfer of Napoleon’s remains from St. Helena to France, and their interment in the Hôtel des Invalides,” General Porter had written, no function equaled “in solemnity and importance” the dedication of Grant’s Tomb.
-With sixty thousand marching troops, a parade of ships sailing up the Hudson, with choral societies and bands, in the presence of one million spectators, the President of the United States, the Vice-President, the mayor of New York, ambassadors, generals, admirals, and thirteen governors, Grant Day arrived.
+With sixty thousand marching troops, a parade of ships sailing up the Hudson, with choral societies and bands, in the presence of one million spectators, the president of the United States, the vice president, the mayor of New York, ambassadors, generals, admirals, and thirteen governors, Grant Day arrived.
 Despite the enormous enthusiasm, not everyone was totally satisfied.
 Reviewing the finished tomb, The Critic found the superstructure well designed and proportioned but not large enough to crown the great supporting base.
 Column lengths were unsuitable, and the tomb lacked the necessary sculpture.
 Americans would “have to be content with bigness and with the dignity of the monument’s location.”

 Sectional rivalries also continued to rankle.
 The governor of Illinois was upset; his state received last position in the parade.
-“New Yorkers, I suppose,” Gov. John Riley Tanner told the press, “do not know that Grant came from Illinois.”
+“New Yorkers, I suppose,” Governor John Riley Tanner told the press, “do not know that Grant came from Illinois.”
 Moreover, Tanner complained, he had received only three tickets for the ceremonies.
 Perhaps, he speculated, New York was short of money; the tickets did cost five dollars apiece.

 Today, with controversial new forms of art surrounding it, the great mausoleum no longer focuses attention on its original purpose.